 Second, there is an EXTRA CONTENTS

 section dedicated to multidisciplinary themes.
-More: this is a professional and personal cosmic
+More: this is a professional and personal website

-website, with universal cultural purposes.
-Here is not propagandized any
+with universal cultural purposes.
+Here is not propagandized any doctrine,

-doctrine, nor any final truth.
-Of course I advertise my projects, ideas
+nor any final truth.
+Of course I advertise my projects, ideas and

 The meta-message included into the Extra Contents is essentially aimed to the "not